Protecting and Storing Sealed Packs of Trading Cards

 Sealed Packs in Tarot Sleeves, and Then Team Set Bags

-While toploaders do protect the packs, many collectors would prefer to not fold down the sealed seams.
-Thin packs, such as the Magic, YuGiOh, and Flesh and Blood packs above, will fit almost exactly into a Tarot Card Sleeve, as would anything smaller.
+While Toploaders protect the packs, many collectors prefer not to fold down the sealed seams.
+Thin packs like the Magic, YuGiOh, and Flesh and Blood packs above will fit almost exactly into a Tarot Card Sleeve, as would anything smaller.
 The Tarot Board Game Card Sleeves use thicker plastic than standard penny sleeves, so the Tarot Sleeves provide some rigidity to the inserted pack of cards.
-We further enclosed the cards above in Team Set Bags which close the bags with a resealable strip.
+We enclosed the cards above in Team Set Bags, which close the bags with a resealable strip.

 Large Packs iwith 89mm x 127mm Board Game Card Sleeves, and Graded Card Sleeves

 For taller or thicker packs of cards, such as the Magic Strixhaven, 2021 Panini Mosaic, or 2021 Topps Heritage Baseball pictured above, we placed the packs in a larger 89mm x 127mm Board Game Card Sleeve.
-To further protect those packs and seal them in a bag, in this case the Graded Card Sleeves.
+To further protect those packs, we sealed them in a bag, in this case, the Graded Card Sleeves.

 Unopened packs in sleeves in 400 ct card box and graded card box